 Nurses working in the NHS should already have protection under the NHS Insurance arrangements.
 However, if you carry out work in the private sector, or you are self-employed you will need to arrange your own specific indemnity cover or obtain confirmation from your employer that they have the correct cover in place.

 #1 Nurses in Private Sector Employment

 Nurses working under a contract of employment in the private sector should enjoy indemnity protection via their employer.
-However, it is important that you clarify this is in place and it is the responsibility of each individual nurse to ascertain that they are suitably protected.
+However, you must clarify this is in place, and it is the responsibility of each individual nurse to ascertain that they are suitably protected.
 Details of cover will also be required to complete the revalidation process.

 It is also important to note that the Royal College of Nursing (RCN) specially excludes any indemnity protection for nurses working under a contract of employment within their union membership contingency indemnity.

 #2 Agency Workers

 Staff engaged via a nursing agency need to pay particular attention to their insurance protection.
 While the RCN advises the onus is on the agency to provide cover, in reality, many nursing agencies still require individual nurses to purchase their own cover.

 If the agency does provide cover, you should check this carefully to ensure that cover is adequate for your specific activities.
 Should any work be undertaken outside of the agency, then separate cover should be arranged accordingly.

 Nurses who are self-employed or working under a limited company will need to arrange their own insurance protection.

 RCN Indemnity cover MAY provide protection if you are self-employed or a sole director of a limited.
 Still, the cover is dependent on the specific activities undertaken and the nature of the contractual terms of any contract.